hugsmidjan/hxmgulp/README.md

 ### CSS files

-(NOTE: if `options.cssProc` is set to `'less'` then replace all instances of "scss" with "less" below:)
+Any `.styl` file placed _directly_ inside the source folder gets rendered to a (lightly) minified CSS file with the same name inside the `dist` folder.

-Any `.scss` file placed _directly_ inside the source folder gets rendered to a (lightly) minified CSS file with the same name inside the `dist` folder.
+`.styl` files within the `_styl/` folder are watched for changes and trigger rerendering of SCSS files both within this "module" and all "submodules"

-`.scss` files within the `_scss/` folder are watched for changes and trigger rerendering of SCSS files both within this "module" and all "submodules"
+(NOTE: if `options.cssProc` is set to `'less'` or `'scss'` then replace all the above instances of "styl" with "less" or "scss" respectively.)

 #### CSS data URIs